brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 1. Read the salt from the source file.
     - The salt we generated was 32 bytes long, so calling `.read(32)` will get the salt out of the encrypted file.
-2. Use `PBKDF2` to convert the salt and password into a key again.
+2. Use `scrypt` to convert the salt and password into a key again.
 3. Read the nonce from the source file like we did for the salt.
     - AES GCM always generates a nonce that is 16 bytes long, so calling `.read(16)` will get the nonce out of the encrypted file.
 4. Create a new AES decryption instance using the key and the nonce.